0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 This [package](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/sdk/solidity) provides utilities for consuming prices from the Pyth network oracle using Solidity.
 Also, it contains the [Pyth Interface ABI](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/solidity/abis/IPyth.json) that you can use in your libraries to communicate with the Pyth contract.

-It is strongly recommended to follow the consumer's [best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.
+We recommend following the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.

 For more information and details, please refer to the official documentation [here](https://docs.pyth.network/price-feeds).